l2fprod/bxshell/README.md

 The exact list can be found by looking at the [Dockerfile](Dockerfile).

-* Bluemix CLI and cloud-functions, functions shell, container-registry, container-service, dev, schematics plugins
+* IBM Cloud CLI and cloud-functions, functions shell, container-registry, container-service, dev, schematics plugins
 * cURL
 * docker
 * helm